canonical/opensearch-operator/docs/how-to/upgrade.md

   -- juju_run_action opensearch/leader resume-upgrade
 -->

-Once the rollout completes, the Juju controller revision for the application will be back in sync with the running OpenSearch revision. `juju status` will show the application `active` with the previous revision number in the `Rev` column (e.g. **144**), and all units `active`/`idle` with no messages.
+Once the rolling upgrade completes, the Juju controller revision for the application will be back in sync with the running OpenSearch revision. `juju status` will show the application `active` with the previous revision number in the `Rev` column (e.g. **144**), and all units `active`/`idle` with no messages.